 This electromotility process is key to the detection of very soft sounds.
 Research suggests that without this active contribution of the outer hair cells, we would lose 20 - 40 dB sensitivity.
 Quiet sounds such as the noise of leaves and birds in a forest, a library or living room environment would be inaudible or very hard to detect without this mechanism.

-A schematic of the phase locking for impulses.
-The time between two successive impulses is for a full wave cycle (or multiple of it) in a tone, such that impulses are always fired at the same phase of a wave cycle, here shortly after the onset.
+A schematic of the phase-locking for impulses.
+The time between two successive impulses is for a full wave cycle (or multiples of it) in a tone, such that impulses are always fired at the same phase of a wave cycle, here shortly after the onset.